benjaminclot/node-bigquery-proxy/README.md

 > Node.js proxy server for [Google BigQuery](https://cloud.google.com/bigquery/docs).

 This proxy allows you to passthru rows from a POST request directly into BigQuery.
-It's raw, meaning there's no queuing, buffering, logging, etc.
+It's raw, meaning there's no queuing, buffering, etc.

 ### Installing